buidangkhoa05/ShoppingApp/README.md

   - Admin can  manage book and account in app

 Technology:
-  - This web app build by Java web core and JSTL
+  - This web app build by Java web (Servlet)
   - DB is SQL Server